 Status Definition Number

-0 On target 7
+2 On target 7

-\triangle Target to be achieved/within thresholds 1
+$\triangle$ Target to be achieved/within thresholds 1

-0 Off target 1
+Off target 1

 For monitoring purposes (no target set) 0

 East Renfrewshire Council continues to work with partners to help implement post Covid recovery measures.
 A particular focus has been to assist those furthest from the labour market into sustainable employment as well as helping increase footfall in our town centres by encouraging people to shop local via the Scotland Loves Local initiative and our Shop Local campaigns.
 We continue to provide a wide range of support and advice services in relation to town centre resilience, business survivability and growth and support to those looking for work or better paid work.
 Although there has been some underspend in the City Deal budget (off target) due to delays in two projects involving third parties, there has been progress in other regeneration projects.
-The Placed Based Investment Programme in 2022/23 funded over £553,000 in local regeneration projects which included the refurbishment of the Barrhead Waterworks for the local community food growing initiatives.
+The Placed Based Investment Programme in 2022/23 funded over £553,000 in local regeneration projects which included the refurbishment of the Cowan Park Bandstand, new Town Centre digital signs and the development of green space at the Barrhead Waterworks for the local community food growing initiatives.
 Recycling rates increased in 2021/22 (56.6% to 58.1%) placing East Renfrewshire back as top recycling council in Scotland.
 This figure is well above the national average of 42.7% and is showing a significant bounce back as Covid-19 restrictions are lifted.